jwGitHub9860/CRM_Backend/README.md

 hhh, et al. “Simple Way of Getting Key Depending on Value from Hashmap in Golang.”
 Edited by User142162, _Stack Overflow_, 14 Nov.
 2015, stackoverflow.com/questions/33701828/simple-way-of-getting-key-depending-on-value-from-hashmap-in-golang.
 Accessed 30 Oct.
 2025.

+“How to Sort Golang Map By Keys or Values?” _GeeksforGeeks_, GeeksforGeeks, 4 Apr.
+2024, www.geeksforgeeks.org/go-language/how-to-sort-golang-map-by-keys-or-values/.
+Accessed 7 Nov.
+2025.

 “How to Take Input from the User in Golang?” _GeeksforGeeks_, GeeksforGeeks, 10 May 2020, www.geeksforgeeks.org/go-language/how-to-take-input-from-the-user-in-golang/.
 Accessed 28 Oct.
 2025.

 Ihab, Naguib, et al. “Return Nil for a Struct in Go.”
 Edited by Jonathan Hall, _Stack Overflow_, 5 June 2018, stackoverflow.com/questions/50697914/return-nil-for-a-struct-in-go.
 Accessed 30 Oct.
 2025.